Batman.Object

 If

-is given, all observers on all keys are removed.
+observerCallbackandkeyare given, that observer is removed from the observers onkey.
+If only akeyis given, all observers on that key are removed.
+If nokeyis given, all observers on all keys are removed.
 Accepts keypaths.Returns the object on which

-was called.test "forget removes an observer from a key if the key and the observer are given", -> result = null song = new Batman.Object({length: 340, bpm: 120}) observer = (newValue, oldValue) -> result = [newValue, oldValue] song.observe "length", observer equal song.set("length", 200), 200 deepEqual result, [200, 340] song.forget "length", observer equal song.set("length", 300), 300 deepEqual result, [200, 340], "The logged values haven't changed because the observer hasn't fired again." test "forget removes all observers from a key if only the key is given", -> results = [] song = new Batman.Object({length: 340, bpm: 120}) observerA = ((newValue, oldValue) -> results.push [newValue, oldValue]) observerB = ((newValue, oldValue) -> results.push [newValue, oldValue]) song.observe "length", observerA song.observe "length", observerB equal song.set("length", 200), 200 equal results.length, 2, "Both length observers fired." song.forget("length") equal song.set("length", 300), 300 equal results.length, 2, "Nothing more has been added because neither observer fired." test "forget removes all observers from all keys if no key is given", -> results = [] song = new Batman.Object({length: 340, bpm: 120}) observerA = ((newValue, oldValue) -> results.push [newValue, oldValue]) observerB = ((newValue, oldValue) -> results.push [newValue, oldValue]) song.observe "length", observerA song.observe "bpm", observerB equal song.set("length", 200), 200 equal results.length, 1, "The length observer fired." song.forget() equal song.set("length", 300), 300 equal song.set("bpm", 130), 130 equal results.length, 1, "Nothing more has been logged because neither observer fired."
+forgetwas called.test "forget removes an observer from a key if the key and the observer are given", -> result = null song = new Batman.Object({length: 340, bpm: 120}) observer = (newValue, oldValue) -> result = [newValue, oldValue] song.observe "length", observer equal song.set("length", 200), 200 deepEqual result, [200, 340] song.forget "length", observer equal song.set("length", 300), 300 deepEqual result, [200, 340], "The logged values haven't changed because the observer hasn't fired again." test "forget removes all observers from a key if only the key is given", -> results = [] song = new Batman.Object({length: 340, bpm: 120}) observerA = ((newValue, oldValue) -> results.push [newValue, oldValue]) observerB = ((newValue, oldValue) -> results.push [newValue, oldValue]) song.observe "length", observerA song.observe "length", observerB equal song.set("length", 200), 200 equal results.length, 2, "Both length observers fired." song.forget("length") equal song.set("length", 300), 300 equal results.length, 2, "Nothing more has been added because neither observer fired." test "forget removes all observers from all keys if no key is given", -> results = [] song = new Batman.Object({length: 340, bpm: 120}) observerA = ((newValue, oldValue) -> results.push [newValue, oldValue]) observerB = ((newValue, oldValue) -> results.push [newValue, oldValue]) song.observe "length", observerA song.observe "bpm", observerB equal song.set("length", 200), 200 equal results.length, 1, "The length observer fired." song.forget() equal song.set("length", 300), 300 equal song.set("bpm", 130), 130 equal results.length, 1, "Nothing more has been logged because neither observer fired." -

 Batman.EventEmitter